15 Fascinating Facts About David Bowie

 While he was mostly known for his musical output, Bowie was a major bookworm who often read a book a day.
 In 2013, the curators at the Art Gallery of Ontario compiled a list of the artist’s 100 favorite books as part of an exhibition, “David Bowie Is.”
 It was an eclectic list, encompassing everything from Alfred Döblin’s Berlin Alexanderplatz to Gustave Flaubert's Madame Bovary to Michael Chabon’s Wonder Boys.

-14. His son created a book club in Bowie's honor.
+14. David Bowie's son created a book club in Bowie's honor.

 In late 2017, Bowie’s son—filmmaker Duncan Jones—announced via Twitter that he would be paying tribute to his father’s love of reading with an online-based book club.